milanvudev/milanvu-repo/README.md

 </div>

-Welcome to my wallpaper repository.
-This place is made for sharing wallpapers, creative packs, and other visual resources that I hope people will enjoy using on their phones, desktops, setups, profiles, and personal projects.
+Hello everyone, this is my storage repository.
+This is where I will share packs, wallpapers, and other visual resources.
+Thank you for supporting me.

 My name is **[milanvu](https://github.com/milanvudev)**, and I am the creator of this repo.
 The person who helped me build the website is **[denrindz](https://github.com/denrindz)**.
 Big thanks to **[denrindz](https://github.com/denrindz)** for helping bring this project to life.